Email Us

 It’s not that the equipment is inadequate — it’s that the wrong testing method is being applied.

 One of the most frequent and expensive mistakes is confusing Environmental Stress Screening (ESS) with Reliability Testing.
-While both involve environmental chambers and stress conditions, their purposes, execution, and outcomes are fundamentally different.
+While both involve environmental chambers and ess test chamber, their purposes, execution, and outcomes are fundamentally different.

 To optimize both quality and cost, it’s essential to clearly understand the difference — and more importantly, to choose the right solution for your production stage.